trevorstephens/gplearn/doc/advanced.rst

                             name='logical',
                             arity=4)

+Due to the way that the default Python pickler works, by default ``gplearn`` wraps your function to be serialised with cloudpickle.
+This can mean your evolution will run more slowly.
+If you have no need to export your model after the run, or you are running single-threaded in an interactive Python session you may achieve a faster evolution time by setting the optional parameter ``wrap=False`` in :func:`functions.make_function()`.

 This can then be added to a ``gplearn`` estimator like so::

     gp = SymbolicTransformer(function_set=['add', 'sub', 'mul', 'div', logical])